GolosChain/eosio.cdt/docs/tools/eosio-init.md

- \defgroup cyberway-eosio-init CyberWay-Eosio Init
+ \defgroup eosio-init Eosio Init
  \ingroup md_tools

-# cyberway.eosio-init tool
+# eosio-init tool

 This tool is used to generate a skeleton smart contract and directory structure.
 To generate a new smart contract project you can either generate a "bare" project (no CMake) or the default is to generate a CMake project.